VRChemistryLab/VR_Chemistry_Lab/README.md

 # VR Chemistry Lab

 ## Description
 The VR Chemistry Lab is designed for educational purposes.
-Users can conduct experiments, that they wouldn't be able to do in real life.
+Users can conduct experiments, that they wouldn't be able to do in real life due to them being toxic, corrosive or otherwise hazardous.
 Features:
 - use tools like tweezers, tubeclamps, test tubes and many more
 - heat with a bunsen burner
 - modular reactions
-- multiple chemistry-engines + open to extention
+- multiple chemistry-engines + open to extension

 Possible Reaction so far:
 - 2 Na + I2 -> 2 NaI